wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests           March 2015

-   2. Deaggregate the longer optimized response into multiple shorter replies.

-   Which behavior is chosen is up to the implementation (and may be configured), but implementations MUST document this behavior

-6.3.
-Handling ECS Replies and Caching

-   When an Intermediate Nameserver receives a response containing an ECS option, it SHOULD cache the result.
+   A query with a wrongly formatted option (e.g., an unknown FAMILY) MUST be rejected and a FORMERR response MUST be returned to the sender, as described by [RFC6891], Transport Considerations.

+   An Authoritative Nameserver that implements this protocol and receives an ECS option MUST include an ECS option in its response to indicate that it SHOULD be cached accordingly, regardless of whether the client information was needed to formulate an answer.
+(Note that the [RFC6891] requirement to reserve space for the OPT record could mean that the answer section of the response will be truncated and fallback to TCP indicated accordingly.)
+If an ECS option was not included in a query, one MUST NOT be included in the response even if the server is providing a tailored response (presumably based on the address from which it received the query).

-   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the fields in the corresponding query, the full response MUST be dropped, as described in Section 10.
+   The FAMILY and SOURCE PREFIX-LENGTH in the response MUST match those in the query.
+The first SOURCE PREFIX-LENGTH bits of the ADDRESS in the response MUST match those in the query, even if fewer bits were used to form the response.
+Echoing back the address and prefix length helps to mitigate certain attack vectors, as described in Section 10.

-   In the cache, any resource record in the answer section will be tied to the network specified by the FAMILY, ADDRESS and SCOPE PREFIX- LENGTH fields, as detailed below.
-Note that the additional and authority sections from a DNS response message are specifically excluded here.
-Any information cached from these sections MUST NOT be tied to a network.

-   If another query is received matching the name and type of an entry in the cache, the resolver will check whether the FAMILY and ADDRESS of the client matches one of the networks in the cache for that entry.

-   If the address of the client is within any of the networks in the cache, then the cached response MUST be returned as usual.
-If the address of the client matches multiple networks in the cache, the entry with the longest SCOPE PREFIX-LENGTH value MUST be returned, as with most route-matching algorithms.

-   If the address of the client does not match any network in the cache, then the Recursive Resolver MUST behave as if no match was found and perform resolution as usual.
-This is necessary to avoid tailored responses in the cache from being returned to the wrong clients, and to avoid a single query coming from a client on a different network from polluting the cache with a tailored response for all the users of that resolver.

-   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the ECS option that it received from another client, a short SOURCE PREFIX-LENGTH in the original query could cause a tailored response to be returned by the Authoritative Nameserver that would not be the tailored response it would use if it had more information.
+   The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.
+If a non-zero SCOPE PREFIX-LENGTH was supplied in the query, the SCOPE PREFIX-LENGTH of the response MAY be longer than the SCOPE PREFIX-LENGTH of the query, to signal that more specific answers are available; however, the Authoritative Nameserver should still expect the response to be cached at the SCOPE PREFIX- LENGTH that the query indicated.

+   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the provided prefix length was not specific enough to select a single, best response.
+The ADDRESS MUST be extended to SCOPE PREFIX-LENGTH significant bits to indicate the network for which it is best suited.

+   Conversely, a shorter SCOPE PREFIX-LENGTH indicates that more bits than necessary were provided, and the answer is suitable for a broader range of addresses.
+This could be as short as 0, to indicate that the answer is suitable for all addresses in FAMILY.
+[Open
+   issue: you could make a decent case that it should be suitable for all addresses in all families; that's certainly simpler.]

+   In both cases, the value of the SCOPE PREFIX-LENGTH in the response indicates to Intermediate Nameservers how the response should be cached, as described in Section 6.3.